Please review **[this guide](https://www.fvtc.edu/Portals/0/PDFs/Programs/OTA-Checklist.pdf)** for complete admissions and program information.

 You will be required to complete a criminal background check for this program.
 Agencies and organizations have the legal right to deny fieldwork experience based on a crime committed that is substantially related to the care of others.
 Completion of your program cannot be guaranteed if your criminal history prevents you from completing any on-site experience.
 Anyone convicted of a felony may not be able to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination upon graduation.

-There is an estimated wait time of up to two years AFTER your admit term to enter occupational specific courses; while waiting to start occupational specific courses, you may choose to take general education and elective courses required for your degree or diploma program.
+There is an estimated wait time of up to one year AFTER your admit term to enter occupational specific courses; while waiting to start occupational specific courses, you may choose to take general education and elective courses required for your degree or diploma program.

 Students must submit a Health History Form, including required immunizations, to the FVTC Health Services office (HS201) by the start of occupational specific coursework; to access the form, please go to www.fvtc.edu/healthservices